yanisz07/TimelessJourneys/README.md

 ## Individual Contributions

-A **one-page report describing each team member’s individual contribution** to the project is available in the `individual reports` folder.
+A **one-page report for each team member describing their individual contribution** to the project is available in the `individual reports` folder.

 ---
 ## External dependencies